You can rent your home or a room in it for fewer than 30 days at a time. To do so, you need to meet certain requirements and limitations.

 - Under the installation requirements for smoke alarms if they are combination smoke and carbon monoxide alarms.

-- You can’t post signs for lodging on your home.
+- Post signs for lodging on your home.

-- You must tell renters the trash and recycling collection days and any trash disposal rules and regulations.
-You must provide proper trash containers for renters.
+- Trash and recycling collection days and any trash disposal rules and regulations.
+You must also provide proper trash containers for renters.

-- The owner or their designee must provide contact information to the renters.
+- The owner or their designee’s contact information.
 The contact person must handle any complaints from the renters.

-Residents conducting short-term rentals must keep records for at least one year that show:
+Residents maintaining limited lodging rentals must keep records for at least one year that show:

 - That the home remained their primary residence.